 While their contours are rounded, they do have high cheekbones.

-The Munchkins are playful and cheerful, and these characters make them almost a kitten their whole lives.
+The Munchkins are playful and cheerful, and these characters make them almost kitten their whole lives.

 They can also be a bit like squirrels.
 Occasionally they’ll sit up on their back legs, either when feeling observant or conspiring to hide shiny objects to play with later.